sainimohit23/FaceNet-Real-Time-face-recognition/README.md

 ![Screenshot_99](https://user-images.githubusercontent.com/26195811/61582654-07025100-ab4b-11e9-9775-60125bfee825.png)

 3. Run `train_triplet.py` to train the model.
-Make changes in `parameters.py` to adjust training parameters.
+Make changes (if you want) in `parameters.py` to adjust training parameters.

 4. Run `webcamFaceRecoMulti.py` to recognize faces in real time.
 Note- Our dataset must have some images for this script to work.